gaiin-platform/amplify-genai-iac/README.md

 # AWS Infrastructure for Amplify as Terraform Modules

-This repository contains Terraform modules for setting up AWS infrastructure components for a scalable and secure web application.
-The infrastructure includes a load balancer, an ECR repository, and an ECS cluster with Fargate, along with necessary security and monitoring configurations.
+This repository contains very opionated Terraform modules for setting up AWS infrastructure components for a scalable infrastructure to deploy AmplifyGenAI into.
+The infrastructure includes a load balancer, an ECR repository, and an ECS cluster with Fargate, along with a basic ecr deployment pipeline.

 ## Modules Overview

 The Terraform configuration is organized into modules for reusability and manageability:

 - **Load Balancer Module**: Sets up an Application Load Balancer (ALB), target groups, and necessary Route 53 records.
+It also manages SSL certificate creation and validation, VPC and subnet creation, and security group rules.
 - **ECR Module**: Creates an Elastic Container Registry (ECR) for storing Docker images.
 - **ECS Module**: Provisions an ECS cluster, task definitions, services, IAM roles, CloudWatch log groups, and Auto Scaling configurations.
+It also manages task execution roles, task roles, CloudWatch alarms, and Service Auto Scaling policies.
 - **Cognito User Pool Module**: Configures a Cognito User Pool for user authentication, along with a user pool client, domain, and identity provider.

 ## Prerequisites